C-Otto/BitBook/documentation/lnd.md

   remote node as *foreign* may be wrong.
 To avoid this, for addresses already marked as *owned* the ownership is not changed.
 - If a transaction opens more than one channel, only one of these is mentioned in the description.
-- Currently, BitBook is unable to determine all necessary ownership information for addresses that result out of unsettled HTLC transactions.
-See [issue #90](https://github.com/C-Otto/BitBook/issues/89).

 ### On-Chain Transactions
 `lnd` keeps a record of all on-chain transactions, which includes regular transactions from/to `lnd`'s wallet.